ZywelZill/zywel-zill-autosplitters/Hyper Princess Pitch/README.md

 ## Disclaimer

-This AutoSplitter have been tested several times to ensure effectiveness when running the game.
+This AutoSplitter has been tested several times to ensure effectiveness when running the game.
 However, there could be unexpected/untested bugs while using it.
 No problem has been found (aside [Known Issues](#known-issues)) so far, but if you managed to found any error/bug you could consider create a new [Issue](https://github.com/ZywelZill/zywel-zill-autosplitters/issues) or send me a message to my profile in [Speedrun.com](https://www.speedrun.com/user/ZywelZill).